kuralayenes/angular6-Simple-Library-Exam/README.md

-# Angular Firebase Login
+# Angular Firebase Login and CRUD

-simple code to add Firebase authentication to an Angular 11 app
+simple code to add Firebase authentication to an Angular